BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab6.md

 To complete `D1` `P1-P3` and `M1` must have a green arrow before starting.
 1. It appears that some of your files have been maliciously altered since you backed them up.
 Using rsync restore all the files from the `Lab-6-Backup` machine to their original machine, only if the file has changed.

+## Submission
+You don't need to submit anything for this lab.
+All of the above criteria will auto-graded.
+Once you have finished the lab you will have to do a verbal pass off with a TA.

 ## Pass Off Questions

 You will be asked two of these questions at random during your verbal pass-off.